dnsimple/dnsimple-support/content/articles/integrated-dns-providers.md

     For example, if the provider is Azure, the zone will be created at Azure and imported into DNSimple.
 If the zone already exists at Azure, zone creation will be skipped, and the zone will be imported into DNSimple.

 1. The Integrated DNS Provider must be connected to the DNSimple account before the zone can be added to the provider.
-Setup guides can be found in each provider’s [support article](/articles/integrated-dns-providers#supported-integrated-dns-providers).
+Setup guides can be found in each provider's [support article](/articles/integrated-dns-providers#supported-integrated-dns-providers).
 Once the provider is connected, the zone will be added to the provider, or simply imported into DNSimple if the zone already existed at the provider.

     ![Adding a Zone to a DNS Provider that has not yet been linked](/files/dns-zone-providers-add-to-unlinked-provider.png)

 ## **Removing integrated zones from DNSimple** {#removing-integrated-zones-from-DNSimple}

-If you’ve imported a zone into DNSimple from an Integrated DNS Provider, you can use the DNS Zone Providers card to remove the zone from DNSimple without deleting it.
+If you've imported a zone into DNSimple from an Integrated DNS Provider, you can use the DNS Zone Providers card to remove the zone from DNSimple without deleting it.
 This retains the zone and its records at both DNSimple and at the Integrated DNS Provider.
 However, you will no longer be able to synchronize changes in the zone between DNSimple and the provider, or make record changes to the zone hosted by the provider via DNSimple.

 1. Click the 'DNS' tab on the domain's management page.

     ![Domain DNS tab link](/files/domain-tab-dns-link.png)

-1. Inside the DNS Zone Providers card, click ‘Remove’ on the relevant integrated DNS Provider.
+1. Inside the DNS Zone Providers card, click 'Remove' on the relevant integrated DNS Provider.

     ![Remove integrated zone](/files/dns-zone-providers-remove.png)